shanks2999/GRPC_OVER_REST/README.md

 **Execution:**

-   After a long process was able to run my GRPC over REST via grpcGateway provided by "beyondthelines".
+   After a long struggle, I was able to run my GRPC over REST via grpcGateway provided by "beyondthelines".

    ![Snapshot for GRPC Call](jars/GRPC_OVER_REST.PNG)

-   - The compiled jar is the jars folder which is being run in the FIG 1 which exposes 2 ports:
+   - The compiled jar is within '/jars' folder.
+The same is being run in the 'FIG-1' which exposes 2 ports:

         - Port 8980 for GRPC calls over HTTP2 which cannot be opened via "GET" in browser.
-This is done in FIG 3 via running GRPC client to communicate and get the result of all 4 operations.
+This is done in 'FIG-3' via running GRPC client to communicate and get the result of all 4 operations.
-        - Port 8981 for GET/POST calls via a Browser, bundling HTTP1 over it as shown in FIG 2.
-This is done by running a separate thread which exposes another port acting as a gateway for GRPC calls.
+        - Port 8981 for GET/POST calls via Browser by bundling HTTP1 over it as shown in 'FIG-2'.
+This is done by running a separate thread which exposes this port and acts as a gateway for GRPC calls.

  **Deployment on AWS Lamda**